AI For Property Management Odor Complaint Calls

 Calls about musty odor, condensation, moisture, HVAC vents, bathroom fans, wet materials, or air that feels stale.

-Outcome: Route through approved intake without giving health, mold, remediation, or habitability conclusions.
+Outcome: Send the concern through approved intake without giving health, mold, remediation, or habitability conclusions.

 Owner and vendor update pressure